 Melinda Bussino, executive director at the Brattleboro Area Drop In Center, will talk about the current situation in Brattleboro, how many people are in the shelter and how many are on the street.

 "I will talk about the increase in homeless," said Bussino.
+"Homeless people on the streets are at risk of freezing."

 She said she will read the names of homeless people who have died.